Skip to main content

 • The number of cards available to the user across all stream containers;

-• The number of cards that haven't been seen across all stream containers;
+• The number of cards that haven't been seen across all stream containers (these are sometimes referred to as unread cards);

 • The number of cards available to the user in a specific stream container (equivalent to the card count functionality in the previous section);

-• The number of cards not yet seen by the user in a specific stream container.
+• The number of cards not yet seen by the user (unread cards) in a specific stream container.

 These metrics allow you to display badges in your UI that indicate how many cards are available to the user but not yet viewed, or the total number of cards in a given stream container.